Are you seeking tips for first marathon success strategies? If so, welcome to rundreamachieve.

 It is a part of the brain beneath the brain stem called the amygdala where fear resonates.

-Have you ever got a call and realized it was your boss calling or been pulled over by the police for speeding and get that sick feeling in your gut?
+Have you ever got a call and realized it was your boss calling and got that sick feeling in your gut?

-It is the part of the brain which tells you to stop, be realistic, don’t push, where fear reasonates.
+It is the part of the brain which tells you to stop, be realistic or don't push.

-The problem is sometimes is is hard to control this part of the brain because it is hard wired into us.
+The problem is sometimes is is hard to control this part of the brain.
+Remember, it is hard wired into us.

-We say we want one thing, then we do another.
-We say we want to be successful but we sabotage the job interview.
-We say we want a product to come to market, but we sandbag the shipping schedule.
-We say we want to be thin but we eat too much.
-We say we want to be smart but we skip class or don’t read that book the boss lent us. – Seth Godin
+We say we want one thing, then we do another and want to be successful.
+Thus, we sabotage the job interview.
+We say we want a product to come to market.
+In addition, sandbag the shipping schedule and want to be thin but we eat too much.
+We say we want to be smart but we skip class or don't read that book the boss lent us. – Seth Godin

 Staying calm in a sea of people in a marathon who are most certainly nervous and worried is an art.

-The night before the marathon place your shoes, race singlet, timing chip, race number and whatever else you may need, into your back pack or bag so that you have easy access to it in the morning.
+Place all items you need into your back pack or bag so that you have easy access to it in the morning.